dinosaure/bob/web/index.md

 This method allows us to build a relationship of trust between you and us.

+**Q**: If I find a bug, what is the best way to help?
+**A**: Bob has some options for giving information that can really help developers.
+The first is the `-vvv` option which displays Bob's _debug_ information.
+The second is `--seed` (which expects a value in Base64 form) which allows the same state to be reproduced for all generated values.
+The third is `--reproduce` which admits a predictable reproduction of the shared secret key.

+These options **are not** to be used in a real exchange.
+The predictability of Bob's operation can be an important attack beam, it is only for debugging.

+Finally, the `--reproduce` option must be used on both sides (of the sender and receiver).
+The seed used must also be the same on both sides.

+**Q**: What is the best way to follow the project?
+**A**: We offer an [Atom feed][feed] on our website that keeps you informed of all the progress and changes on our relay.
+For a more detailed tracking, we advise you to follow our [GitHub repository][github-repository].

 ## Manifest

 After this _brief_ introduction, we can really present `bob.com`, its